melt-umn/ableC-lvars/README.md

 Value of x: 7
 Result of get(): {6}

 + Can't really fix with concrete syntax-- would it work to copy previous get lines after each put?
 Maybe not, since could still be scheduled in wrong order.
 Somehow keep track of all local gets within a function, and repeat them after each put?
+Or only allow gets into global variables, and have user provide a function that executes all possible gets (kind of gross)?
+Maybe for now should error out in case of invalid get, to preserve quasi-determinism?

 ### Less urgent: